bsmulders/CaptureTheData/README.md

 4. Parse the raw serial data to human understandable data
 5. Generate trip reports with all logging values for every 1/10th of a second in this trip

-Bash scripts to automate this process may be available in the future.
+Shell scripts to automate this process are available in the ctdhardware component.

 Please note that generating the reports can take a while.
 Generating reports for 30 minutes of recorded data can take up to a few minutes.

 ### ctdservice